 They’re a small, energetic group who’ve achieved a great deal through their enthusiasm and their ability to secure funds from such organisations as the Heritage Lottery Fund and the J G Graves Charitable Trust to supplement the donations of individuals and small businesses associated with the Lower Don Valley.

 There’s been much talk about celebrating the historic heritage of Attercliffe and Carbrook.
 Carbrook Hall has been restored and converted from a pub to a particularly fine Starbucks.
 The Hill Top Chapel is used for worship by the Sheffield Evangelical Presbyterian Church.
 And Attercliffe Library has become a promising coffee shop, wine-bar and restaurant.

 There are other buildings in the Valley that deserve to be put to use.
 Some, like Tinsley Tram Sheds and the Adelphi Cinema, have given conservationists cause for concern while others, such as the imposing Banner’s former department store and the former Bodmin Street Wesleyan Reform Chapel are earning their keep in new ways.

-The Graveyard has remained closed to the public during the pandemic, and its gradual reopening will be publicised on their website: Friends of Zion Graveyard – Events (btck.co.uk).
+The Graveyard has remained closed to the public during the pandemic, and its reopening is publicised on their website: Friends of Zion Graveyard – Events (btck.co.uk).
 It’s a delightful and fascinating place where visitors are made very welcome.

 Zion Graveyard is a calling-point on the Bus Ride Round Attercliffe on Sunday afternoon, September 25th 2022.
 For further details please click here.